 - What causes temperature fluctuations?

-- How can you see if your temperature is fluctuating?
+- How can I see if my temperatures are fluctuating?

-- What does a graph with fluctuating temperatures look like?
+- What does a temperature curve with stable temperature variation look like?

 - What can I do if my temperature fluctuates when using the Oura Ring?